Germany: Schools reopen for younger children amid rising COVID infections | DW | 22.02.2021

 "I am sure that the federal states will take this into account when making their opening decisions," she said.

-Baden-Württemberg's health minister, Manfred Lucha, told the public radio broadcaster Südwestrundfunk (SWR) that his state was ready to vaccinate teaching staff from Monday.
+Baden-Württemberg's health minister, Manfred Lucha, told the public radio broadcaster SWR that his state was ready to vaccinate teaching staff from Monday.

 Eugen Brysch of the German Foundation for Patient Protection told dpa, however, that bringing the vaccinations of teachers forward, ahead of other vulnerable people, would "cost lives."